manofern/manofern/README.md

 ## Hello World 👋
- My name is Manoel Felipe Fernandes, I'm from Brazil
+ My name is Manoel, I'm from Brazil

 💬  &nbsp; Technology enthusiast, love games, and enjoy long conversations about the universe